Julia Schneider

-Julia Schneider (born 5 March 1990) is a German administrative scientist and politician of Alliance 90/The Greens who is serving as a member of the Abgeordnetenhaus of Berlin since 2021.
+Julia Schneider (born 5 March 1990) is a German administrative scientist and politician of Alliance 90/The Greens who has been serving as a member of the Abgeordnetenhaus of Berlin since 2021.

-Life, education and career
+Early life and education

 Schneider was born in East Berlin in 1990, shortly before German reunification.
 She grew up in Neu-Hohenschönhausen and later Freiburg im Breisgau.
 After completing secondary school, she studied German-Spanish studies at the University of Regensburg and the Complutense University of Madrid from 2010 to 2013, graduating with a Bachelor of Arts.
 This was followed by further studies at the European University Viadrina in Frankfurt an der Oder, where she earned a Master of Arts in intercultural communication studies in 2016 and another in European studies in 2016.
 In 2020, she completed a postgraduate course in administrative sciences at Speyer University.

 Schneider speaks German, English, Spanish, French, and Polish.

+Early career

 After her studies, Schneider moved to Berlin and became a research assistant at the Bundestag, where she worked for Greens MdB Sven-Christian Kindler from 2017 to 2018.
 She was then a trainee at the Department for Interior and Sports in the Senate of Berlin from 2018 to 2020.
 In February 2021, she became a civil servant in the transport department.

-Politics
+Political career

 Schneider joined the Greens in 2017.
 From 2020 to 2021, she was a member of the executive of the party's Pankow district association.
 In 2021, she was nominated as candidate for the Pankow 7 constituency in the 2021 Berlin state election as well as 31st position on the state party list.
 She was elected to the Abgeordnetenhaus of Berlin, winning Pankow 7 with 30.7% of votes.
 She became deputy chair of the Greens parliamentary group and spokeswoman for personnel and administration, budget policy, and forest policy.